ServiceNowNextExperience/photobooth/README.md

 This App Engine Studio application is the core implementation for photobooth processes including tables, flows and a REST api endpoint for posting images to.

 ## Design Overview
+The main Photobooth App relies on the Photobooth UIC Camera app to take the snapshots and the Photobooth Core app for tables and flows.
+When a new record is added to the Request table the web application will monitor with an AMB Record Watcher and initiate a snapshot, which is then sent back to the Core app via an API.